If you would like to find out more about training opportunities, please follow the link below.

 We would caution against wasting money on a certain type of play equipment.
 Ones which appear challenging and fun, and will be the first few weeks after they have been installed, but which rapidly become less than challenging.
 This then requires more supervision, rotas and rules as children seek to make something exciting and engaging of the dull equipment, ill-designed for the weather, large groups or sustaining of interest.

-Ideas for outdoor learning in the school grounds (And local greenspace)
+Ideas for outdoor learning in school grounds and local green spaces

 Outdoors is often a better place than indoors to learn, and to that end we have a wealth of free outdoor learning lesson ideas which are all connected to the curriculum.
 One of the key differences between LtL and many others is this understanding of curriculum and the learning process.
 Our ideas take the approach of “don’t do more, do different”.